c-marq/sabor-miami-bi-course/practice-labs/week10-practice-worksheet.md

 ---

-## Do Not Close & Apply Yet
+## Save and Close Your Practice File

-You have two new reference queries (Sales By Truck and Sales By Payment Method) that were useful for practice but are **not part of your final data model**.
-In Chapter 7, you will learn how to configure which queries load into the model and which ones stay behind as staging queries.
-For now, **save your .pbix file** but do not click Close & Apply.
+This practice file has served its purpose.
+You do not need to submit it, and you do not need to keep it — the skills are what matter, not this file.
+Your original cleaned Lab #1 file is untouched and ready for Lab #2 next week.

-> **File → Save** (or Ctrl + S).
-That is it.
-You are done with this worksheet.
+> **File → Save** (or Ctrl + S) if you want to keep your practice work for reference.
+Otherwise, you can close without saving.
+Either way, your Lab #1 file is safe.

 ---